 Olympic medalist Tewksbury was closeted throughout his competitive swimming career, but since coming out of the closet, he has become a strong advocate for LGBTQ rights.
-Going into 1992 Olympic Games in Barcelona, Tewksbury was ranked fourth in the world, and most experts picked him as one of the powerful swimmers with a chance to win the gold medal.
+Going into 1992 Olympic Games in Barcelona, Tewksbury was ranked 4th in the world, and most experts picked him as one of the powerful American swimmers to win the gold medal.
 Tewksbury’s winning gold was Canada’s first at the Barcelona games and the first Canadian gold medal in swimming since the 1984 Los Angeles Olympics, which Russia had boycotted.
 Tewksbury also won a bronze medal in the relay event in Barcelona.
 He made the cover of Time Magazine.
-He was inducted into the Canadian Olympic Hall Of Fame, the Canadian Sports Hall Of Fame, and the International Swimming Hall Of Fame, plus he was named 1992’s Canada’s Male Athlete Of The Year.
+He was inducted into the Canadian Olympic Hall Of Fame, the Canadian Sports Hall Of Fame, & the International Swimming Hall Of Fame, and he was named Canada’s Male Athlete Of The Year for 1992.

-In December 1998, Tewksbury finally told the world that he was gay.
-He was the first Canadian athlete to voluntarily be open about his gayness and his announcement drew a lot of public attention.
-He almost immediately lost a very lucrative contract as a motivational speaker because he was “too openly gay.”
+In December 1998, Tewksbury told the world that he was gay.
+He was the first Canadian athlete to voluntarily state his gayness and his announcement drew a lot of public attention.
+In 1998, he lost a very lucrative contract as a motivational speaker because he was “too openly gay.”

 Like most athletes that happen to be gay, Tewksbury competed for years while in the closet, winning medals and making money doing endorsements.
 Tewksbury:

 “I gazed around the room slowly.
-The best swimmers from Russia, Cuba, the United States, Spain, Germany and France were in front of me.
-And I was different.
+The best swimmers from Russia, Cuba, the United States, Spain, Germany and France were in front of me. & I was different.
 I was the fag.
-And in that moment, I owned my truth completely.
+And in that moment I owned my truth completely.
 I thought: ‘If these guys knew how hard it was for me to get here, they wouldn’t believe it.
 They have no bloody clue what I have been through.
-Or how strong I am’.”
+Or how strong I am.’ ”

-Tewksbury is very candid about embarrassing, humorous and unflattering things about his personal life, including his involvement in a serious three-way relationship with a gay couple and his persistent pursuit of a certain professional male escort.
+Tewksbury is candid about embarrassing, humorous and unflattering things about his personal life, including his involvement in a serious 3-way relationship with a gay couple and his persistent pursuit of a professional male escort.

-In December 2008, Tewksbury was invited by the government of France to speak at the United Nations in NYC on the day that a declaration was introduced that affirms International Gay Rights and seeking to decriminalize homosexuality around the globe.
-Tewksbury remains a spokesman for The International Day of Sport For Development And Peace which highlights the role sports can play in achieving sustainable progress and change.
-This year’s celebration is Thursday, April 6th.
+In December 2008 Tewksbury was invited by the government of France to speak at the United Nations in NYC on the day that a declaration was introduced that affirms International Gay Rights and seeking to decriminalize homosexuality around the globe.
+Tewksbury remains a spokesman for The International Day of Sport For Development And Peace which highlights the role sport can play in achieving sustainable progress and change.
+This year’s celebration is on Wednesday, April 6th.

 Tewksbury lives in Ottawa with his longtime partner Benjamin Kiss, a former Swiss figure skater and now working as an actor.